perjahn/climon/readme.md

     Print read character

 This requires ansi support in the terminal, which of course not all terminals support, e.g. github actions.
 But Windows (since 2019), Macos, and Linux support the used ansi codes ootb.
+Use the -NoAnsi flag to climon to disable usage of ansi codes, this will make climon not print the time as often.